 All these great fighters had unwavering faith in the commitment and single point focus.
 Had there been any plan B in their list, the history of the world would have been different.

 What burning the ships means for Business?

 Successful organizations surge ahead, creating point of no return, committing completely and reap the benefits of success.
 Companies can’t move forward by clinging to their past.

 Companies who burnt their ships to move to newer technological innovations are the success stories of today.
-Pagers to smartphones, cathode tube TVs to LED TVs, bulky machines to sleek laptops/tablets, companies burnt the ships to board the next bus of innovation.
+Pagers to smartphones, cathode tube TVs to OLED TVs, bulky machines to sleek laptops/tablets, companies burnt the ships to board the next bus of innovation.
 Apple, Samsung, Google, Dell, Microsoft, and many others lead the pack.

-What burning the ships means to you?
+What does burning the ships means to me and you?

 Having the option to win or die looks extremely scary.
-Human psychology is designed to opt for the safest options, hence escape route is important, but this drastically reduces your commitment to single goal.
+Human psychology is designed to opt for the safest options, hence escape route is important, but this drastically reduces ones commitment to single goal.
 Motivation by fear is the biggest force that has moved great armies and individuals, but I consider this as the motivation by trust.